DataScientest/exam_Bash_MLOps/README.md

 make bash
 ```

+Make sure to activate your virtual environment before starting the exam.

 #### Files to Modify

 You will find in the different files to modify, the instructions corresponding to each task to be completed.